 Giving a Statement to the Party’s Insurance Company

 After the incident, the other party’s insurance company may contact you to ask some questions about the accident.
 A big mistake you should avoid is talking to them before consulting a car accident attorney.
 If the insurers need any information, have them talk to your lawyer.
 Also, you should avoid sharing details of the accident on social media.
 If you have to inform friends and family that you were in an accident, call them or send them private messages.

 Not Hiring a Good Attorney

 A good attorney is essential in getting the compensation that you deserve.
 To find the right one, start by making a list of car accident lawyers who are licensed to operate in your state.
 You can ask for recommendations or search the internet.
 For instance, if you’re based in California then you may come across the accredited Arash Law Injury Lawyers who are a car accident law firm who can give you a free consultation.
 You should check the qualifications and experience of the firm you use, their BBB listings, and reviews from people who have used their services.
 Looking at the same example of Arash Law, they have a success record page on their website where you can find testimonials and results.
 Finally, talk to the lawyer in person.
 This will give you a better view of their character, reputation and ability to represent you.
 Don’t forget to ask about the charges.
-Once you find a good lawyer, they will handle all the details for you including putting the evidence together, calculating the settlement amount and negotiating your claim.
+Once you find a good and efficient lawyer like Robert K Bratt, he will smoothly handle all the details for you including putting the evidence together, calculating the settlement amount and negotiating your claim.